-A supplementary question must arise directly out of the original question or the reply.
+(a) A supplementary question must arise directly out of the original question or the reply.

-The Mayor may reject a supplementary question on any of the grounds in Council Procedure Rule 11.1.5 above.
+The Chairman of the Council may reject a supplementary question on any of the grounds in Council Procedure Rule 11.1.5 above.

-11.1.9 Answers
+- 11.1.9 Answers - (a) Remote meetings held by electronic means